Spencer021/Public-Ninja-One-Scripts/SystrayAdminLock.md

 | Automation        | Your admin-specific scripts |

 ### Explanation:
-- **Separator**: Adds a dividing line in the tray menu for better organization.
+- **Separator**: Inserts a dividing line in the tray menu to enhance visual separation.
-- **Group**: Creates a labeled section called "Admin Only Scripts" to group restricted scripts together.
+- **Group**: Establishes a labeled section titled "Admin Only Scripts" to categorize restricted scripts.
-- **Automation**: Links your admin-only automations (e.g., scripts with the `AdminStatus` check) under this group.
+- **Automation**: Nest your admin-only automations (e.g., scripts with the `AdminStatus` check) under the "Admin Only Scripts" group.
+This nesting ensures these scripts appear as submenu items beneath the group label, keeping them organized and clearly tied to their admin-only purpose.

-This setup visually separates and identifies admin-only scripts in the system tray, making it intuitive for technicians while maintaining security through the `AdminStatus` restriction.
+This configuration not only isolates admin scripts visually in the system tray but also reinforces their restricted access through the `AdminStatus` check, providing a seamless experience for technicians.